-Rental revenue attributable to residential operating leases is recorded when due from residents, generally upon the first day of each month for periods of up to one year, and are considered operating leases.
+Rental revenue attributable to residential operating leases is recorded when due from residents, generally upon the first day of each month for periods of up to one year, and are considered operating leases under FASB ASC 840 and are not within the scope of FASB ASU 2014-09.
 Advance receipts of rental income will be deferred until earned.
 Other income results from fees for late payments, cleaning, damages and laundry facilities and is recorded when earned.